Fevol/obsidian-typings/CONTRIBUTING.md

 You may want to pass the code through your favorite flavour of LLM or de-minifier to make the code at least somewhat understandable.
 Depending on whether you manage to decipher the code, you can now explicitly define the behavior and/or types of the method.

+### Async functions

+Reverse engineering the async functions is more challenging.

+In the `app.js`, you won't see many `async` functions.
+Most of them are converted to the equivalent state machine code.

+- If your function has `v(this, void 0,`, it's an async function.
+- If your function has `return [2]`, your function doesn't return anything and the return type of your function will be `Promise<void>`.
+- If your function has `return [2, someValue]`, your function returns `someValue` and the return type of your function will be `Promise<TypeOfSomeValue>`.
+- If your function has `return [4, someValue]`, it corresponds to `await someValue` and the awaited value is later retrieved as `n.sent()`.

+For more details how exactly it works, see [The `__generator` helper](https://github.com/microsoft/tslib/blob/main/docs/generator.md) documentation.